-For Fiscal Year 2006, the Federal government received $2.407 trillion in revenue.
-Income taxes contributed 45 percent, Social Security taxes were 34 percent, corporate taxes were 12 percent, and the remaining 9 percent came from excise and other miscellaneous taxes.
+In FY 2006, the federal government received $2.407 trillion in revenue.
+Income taxes contributed 45%, Social Security taxes were 34%, corporate taxes were 12%, and the remaining 9% came from excise and other miscellaneous taxes.

-The Federal government spent $2.655 trillion.
-Over half ($1.412 trillion) went toward Mandatory programs, such as Social Security, Medicare and Military Retirement programs.
+The federal government spent $2.655 trillion.
+Over half or $1.412 trillion went toward mandatory programs, such as Social Security, Medicare, Medicaid, and Military Retirement programs.
 These expenditures are mandated by law, and cannot be changed without an act from Congress.

-- The Base Budget for the Department of Defense - $410.7 billion.
+- The base budget for the Department of Defense - $410.7 billion.

 - War on Terror supplemental spending - $120.4 billion.